 About Us

-We are proudly the hub of heritage, art, and culture for Bridgewater and Lunenburg County, Nova Scotia.
-The DesBrisay museum is home to many clubs offering near daily programming and special events throughout the year.
-We provide residents with a safe social space to learn new skills, many made possible through our refreshed Heritage Gallery.
+We are proudly a hub of recreation, heritage, art, and culture for Bridgewater and Lunenburg County, Nova Scotia.
+The DesBrisay museum building serves as a vibrant community space offering an affordable Community Room rental area, recreational programming, and special events throughout the year.
+We provide residents with a safe inviting space to learn new skills, meet new people, and enjoy curated historical displays with a priority to showcase local art experiences and artists.

-The museum is situated in the beautiful Woodland Gardens – a great place to walk your dog, have a picnic, or throw the frisbee.
+Our multi-functional building is situated in the beautiful Woodland Gardens – a great place to walk your dog, have a picnic, or throw the frisbee.
 We are wheelchair accessible, and a designated senior-friendly facility.
-Through feedback and facility assessments from our partners at Autism Nova Scotia, we continue to improve upon our space by following sensory-friendly best practices.
+Through feedback and facility assessments from our various community partners, we continue to improve upon our space to deliver accessible and sensory friendly best practices.

-You can visit the DesBrisay Museum for free all year long!
-Donations are still kindly accepted and there may still be fees associated with specific programming or events.
+You can visit the DesBrisay Museum and gallery space for free all year long!
+Donations are still kindly accepted.
+Please note, there may still be fees associated with specific programming or events.
+Please contact the Lunenburg Lifestyle Centre in person, by phone, or www.connect2rec.com for more information or to register for our extensive recreational programming.

 Purpose